Vietnam.vn - Nền tảng quảng bá Việt Nam

 One of their main arguments is that diagnostic criteria were tightened soon after the introduction of vaccines in the 1950s.

-Previously, paralysis was often attributed to the polio virus, although it could have been caused by many other factors.
+Previously, paralysis was often attributed to the polio virus, though it could have been caused by many other factors.
 Before the vaccine, patients weren't specifically tested for the virus, Humphries said in the podcast.

 Thus, cases of paralysis due to other causes, even DDT, lead, or arsenic poisoning, may have been misclassified as polio, leading to inflated figures.

-Ms Humphries also suggests in both the podcast and the book that the use of poisons like DDT, lead and arsenic in the first half of the 20th century may have been responsible for many cases of paralysis being misdiagnosed as polio.
+Ms Humphries also argues in both the podcast and the book that the use of poisons like DDT, lead and arsenic in the first half of the 20th century may have been responsible for many cases of paralysis being misdiagnosed as polio.

 However, Professor Paul Griffin, an infectious disease expert at the University of Queensland (Australia), said this argument is inconsistent with medical history.